rickytwarner/BYUIBusinessCompetition/case-study-8.md

 # Forecasting Future Growth

-Another important factor that we need to consider in evaluation of companies is overal trend.
+Another important consideration for the evaluation of companies is overall trend.
 While their sales might be strong, there might be evidence of lowering profits which isn’t good for the overall company.
-From the graph below, it appears that Frozone, LaBelle, and Tacento show the strongest signs of growth and theirfore would be a safer inverstment.
-The others appear to have negative trends which doesn’t look good.
+As shown by the graph below, Frozone, LeBelle, and Tacento show the strongest signs of growth and therefore would be a safer investment.
+The others concerningly have negative forecasts.

 ``` r
  week %>%